sveyret/kema/README.md

 The current kernel will be kept for backup and your bootloader will be modified to select it if needed.

 Upgrading kernel will open the kernel configuration menu.
 If you do not want to modify the current configuration, you can simply exit.
-The previous configuration is automatically imported.
+The configuration of previous kernel is automatically imported.

+If you leave _genkernel_ create the _initramfs_ file for you, it will have to be embedded in the kernel.
+It will be required to check the the kernel configuration option _CONFIG_INITRAMFS_SOURCE_ is left at _initramfs.cpio_.
+This same option must have the same value if you give an _initramfs_ file to be embedded.

+It is also possible to specify an _initramfs_ option to be added to the kernel by the bootloader.
+In this case, you have to install this file at proper place by yourself.

+## Test

 If you want to test changes on current kernel options, you can execute: